GokulS2002/peopleone-phptask/README.md

 - Log out via the link in the sidebar to end the session.
 - This will destroy the session and return you to the login page.

+## Security Features

+### Password Hashing:
+- Passwords are securely hashed using PHP's `password_hash()` function before being stored in the database.
+This ensures that even if the database is compromised, passwords remain protected.

+### CSRF Protection:
+- All forms are protected with CSRF tokens.
+A unique CSRF token is generated and validated before processing form submissions, which prevents cross-site request forgery attacks.

+### SQL Injection Prevention:
+- All SQL statements use prepared statements with bound parameters, preventing SQL injection attacks.
+This ensures that user input is treated as data and not executable code.

+---

+## Code Highlights

+### CSRF Token Generation and Validation:
+- The `csrf.php` file contains functions for generating and validating CSRF tokens.
+A token is generated when the form is created and stored in the session.
+It is then validated upon form submission to ensure the request is legitimate.

+### Session Management:
+- PHP sessions are used to manage user authentication.
+When a user successfully logs in, a session is started, and the user’s information is stored in the session.
+This ensures that users must be logged in to access the dashboard and other protected pages.

+### Username Uniqueness Validation:
+- During registration, the system checks if the chosen username is already taken.
+If the username is already in use, the system provides an error message and prompts the user to choose a different one.

+### Blocking Temporary Emails:
+- The registration form blocks disposable or temporary email addresses (e.g., from services like `mailinator.com` and `tempmail.com`) to help prevent fake or spam registrations.

+### Toggle Password Visibility:
+- JavaScript is used in the login and registration forms to allow users to toggle password visibility.
+This improves the user experience by letting users see the password they are typing.